wazuh/wazuh-documentation/source/user-manual/agents/agent-connection.rst

 Using the Wazuh dashboard
 -------------------------

-You can check the connection status of any agent selecting the **Agents** menu option of the Wazuh dashboard.
+You can check the connection status of any agent by selecting the **Agents** menu option of the Wazuh dashboard.

 .. thumbnail:: /images/manual/managing-agents/agents-menu.png
    :title: Wazuh dashboard agents menu option